 The petitioner must schedule a DNA test appointment with a laboratory that is approved by the American Association of Blood Banks (AABB).
 A list of AABB-approved laboratories can be found at the AABB website.
 Most of these laboratories are in the United States, although there are also labs in the following countries: Canada, the Dominican Republic and Great Britain.

 Information for Petitioners Residing in Honduras

 Petitioners residing in Honduras must choose an AABB lab in the United States (as previously detailed) and then have a DNA test kit sent to the American Embassy in Honduras.
 A list of AABB-approved laboratories can be found at the AABB website.
-Then, both the Petitioner and the Beneficiary may request to schedule a DNA test appointment at the U.S. Embassy in Honduras, if they have an e-mail address and tracking number of the DNA kit delivered to the Embassy at the link at the top of this page.
-Once the samples are taken the samples will be sent to the United States AABB Clinic for analysis.
+Then, both the petitioner and the beneficiary may request to schedule a DNA test appointment at the U.S. Embassy in Honduras, if they have an e-mail address and tracking number of the DNA kit delivered to the Embassy at the link at the top of this page.
+Once the samples are taken, they will be sent to an AABB lab in the United States for analysis.

 Consular Section/DNA Specialist

 Beneficiaries will be contacted by the American Embassy to schedule an appointment, or if they have an e-mail address and the tracking number of the DNA kit that was delivered to the Embassy they can request an appointment at the link at the top of this page.
 Note: Appointments are only scheduled on Thursdays.

 On the appointment day, the beneficiary must appear in person with two color passport photographs (2"x2"), a valid passport and a photocopy, an address of the petitioner in the United States.
 Failure to produce satisfactory documentation will result in delays.
 The beneficiary must pay a fee in cash (exact change) to the laboratory at the U.S. Embassy at the time of sample collection.
 The current fee per applicant is US$ 20, or its equivalent in Lempiras.